-- Develop an e-portfolio to showcase student work in meeting professional competencies.
+- Develop an e-portfolio to showcase his/her work in meeting professional competencies.

 A total of 68 semester hours is required for the PhD degree, distributed in the following manner:

-† At least one unit must be taken before taking Applied Qualitative Research or Quantitative Analysis
+† At least one unit must be taken before taking Applied Qualitative Research Methods or Applied Quantitative Analysis

 ‡ May be taken only after attaining candidacy status